 Pearl is different from the other equine coat colour dilution genes.
 When a single copy of the pearl gene is present in a horse, the effect on their coat colour is minimal.
-Experienced pearl horse breeders describe foals with a single copy of the pearl gene as having coats that are slightly shiny or irridescent.
-There are some reports of ununusal coat colour changes, for example dark patches that appear and disappear with successive sheddings.
-Foal skin colour (if visible) may also be slightly lighter than non-pearl horses.
-As adults, horses with a single copy of the pearl gene are ususally indistinguishable from horses with no copies of this gene, but can potentially produce pearl or cream pearl offspring.
+Experienced pearl horse breeders describe foals with a single copy of the pearl gene as having coats that are slightly shiny or iridescent.
+Skin colour may also be slightly lighter than non-pearl horses.
+As adults, horses with a single copy of the pearl gene are usually indistinguishable from horses with no copies of this gene, but can potentially produce pearl or cream pearl offspring.

 Horses with two copies of the pearl gene have a light coat colour, usually with a beautiful sheen.